E.ON says will do measured CO2 buying from 2013

-DUESSELDORF, Germany, March 14 (Reuters) - Germany’s E.ON, a big carbon dioxide polluter, on Wednesday said its strategy for the next phase of the European Union emissions trading regime beginning in 2013 was to buy bit by bit.
+DUESSELDORF, Germany (Reuters) - Germany’s E.ON (EONGn.DE), a big carbon dioxide polluter, on Wednesday said its strategy for the next phase of the European Union emissions trading regime beginning in 2013 was to buy bit by bit.

 “We have not bought up huge amounts as a precaution,” chief finance officer Marcus Schenck said during a news conference on release of 2011 results for the group.